connexcs/docs/docs/customer/cli.md

 + **Allow Type**: You can select from various options like Mobile, Paging, VoIP, Satellite etc to allow the CLIs.

-+ **Use DID**: Pull in DIDs from the customer's account to use either as a Filter or as a Replacement.
++ **Use DID**: Pull in DIDs from the customer's account to use either as a Filter, Performance, Prefix Match or Random.

     !!!
 Example
         If Dialled matched number is starting with **1**, the CLI routes to 11111.